rexresearch.com

 generator.

-at Selfridge Field, Detroit, under the direction of Major Thomas
+held at Selfridge Field, Detroit, under the direction of Major

-G. Lanphier, commandant of the field and leader of the First
+Thomas G. Lanphier, commandant of the field and leader of the

-hoped would be developed into an airplane engine [powered by
+he hoped would be developed into an airplane engine [powered

-earth's magnetic field].
-Quotes in the newspapers referred to top
+by earth's magnetic field].
+Quotes in the newspapers referred

-aeronautical brass of the day and their impressions of what they
+to top aeronautical brass of the day and their impressions of

-Stout Air Service, Inc., and designer of the all-metal type plane
+the Stout Air Service, Inc., and designer of the all-metal

-used by the Ford Motor Company.
-Stout's comments were: "The
+type plane used by the Ford Motor Company.
+Stout's comments

-demonstration was very impressive.
-It was actually uncanny.
-I
+were: "The demonstration was very impressive.
+It was actually

-would like very much to see a large model, designed to develop
+uncanny.
+I would like very much to see a large model, designed

 "I was extremely skeptical when I saw the first model," he